faris-k/DimeNet-Periodic/README.md

 This work was supported by funding from the Undergraduate Research Opportunities Program at the University of Utah.
 Please note that this is very much a work in progress.

 ## Performance Metrics
-Performance is benchmarked as described by the Automatminer paper.
+Matbench datasets were split using five-fold nested cross-validation as described by [Matbench v0.1 documentation](https://hackingmaterials.lbl.gov/automatminer/datasets.html#benchmarking-and-reporting-your-algorithm).

 |Matbench Property|MAE|
 |---|---|